top of page

 20 x 15 x 13.5

-The main tracking room is adorned with hardwood floors, tonewood-clad walls, and custom diffusors with configurable acoustic gobos.
-The live room is flanked by an adjacent isolation booth and remote upstairs amp closet.
-Musicians monitor performances with an Oz Audio Q-Mix cue system and Sony MDR-7506 headphones.
+The live room features hardwood floors, high ceilings, and tonewood-clad walls with custom diffusors and configurable acoustic gobos.
+The live room is flanked by an adjacent isolation booth and remote amp loft.
+Musicians monitor performances through an Oz Audio Q-Mix cue system and Sony MDR-7506 headphones.

-The studio is wired throughout with oxygen-free Mogami, Monster, and Marshall Soundrunner cable with Neutrik gold-plated interconnects.
+Rooms are wired with oxygen-free Mogami, Monster, and Marshall Soundrunner cable with Neutrik gold-plated interconnects.

-The studio's microphone collection includes modern and vintage vacuum tube, ribbon, condenser, and dynamic microphones from AKG, Blue, Coles/STC, Neumann, Royer Labs, Shure, Solomon Mics and Soyuz models, with Class-A, vacuum tube, active, and passive DI boxes from Uncle Albert's Amplifier, Avalon Design, Acme Audio, Radial, and Tech21 NYC.
+The studio's microphone collection includes modern and vintage vacuum tube, ribbon, condenser, and dynamic models from AKG, Blue, Coles/STC, Neumann, Royer Labs, Shure, Solomon Mics and Soyuz, with Class-A, vacuum tube, active, and passive direct injection boxes from Avalon Design, Acme Audio, Radial, Tech21 NYC, and Uncle Albert's Amplifier.

 Control ROOM